Great American Dreaming

 • Their active, hands-on work forges connections with the community.
 Respect grows on both sides as youth and adults witness each other’s strengths.

 • They see their work published for a larger audience.
-Send their best work to WKCD, and we will make it public on our website, whatkidscando.org.
+Send their best work to WKCD, and we will make it public here on WKCD.org.
 For an example of how this might look, click here to see a feature story WKCD recently published of immigrant interviews and photos from students in Casco, Maine.

 WKCD offers the following resources to help with your project: